Todd Hafner is in his 14th year as head football coach.

 Hafner then returned to Carl Junction to take up the head coaching position.
 He held it for four years before securing an assistant coaching job at Emporia State University in Emporia, Kan.
 Hafner was the offensive coordinator for two years before adding assistant head coach to his duties.

-While Hafner was at Emporia, the football team won the NCAA Division II bowl game and the Mineral Water Bowl.
+While Hafner was at Emporia, the football team won the NCAA Division II bowl game--the Mineral Water Bowl.
 They also shared the MIAA conference championship with Pittsburg State, Missouri Western, Northwest Missouri State, and Central Missouri State.

-Hafner lives in Oskaloosa with his wife Mandy and their four children: Tyler, twins Austin and Emma, and Ryan.
+Hafner lives in Oskaloosa with his wife Mandy.
+The couple has four children: Tyler, twins Austin and Emma, and Ryan.

 Hafner's Coaching Career at William Penn

-Clayton Norberg is in his second year as assistant football coach, serving as the defensive line coach.
+Clayton Norberg is in his sixth year as Assistant Football Coach, serving as the Defensive Coordinator and Linebackers Coach.